sk2282/ECE3400_Team8/milestone3.md

 ## MATLAB Simulation

+### Version 1
-### First, we implemented a solution similar to Team Alpha, where we use a DFS to navigate the maze.
+* First, we implemented a solution similar to Team Alpha, where we use a DFS to navigate the maze.
 * We first found a stack implementation for MATLAB [online](https://www.mathworks.com/matlabcentral/fileexchange/28922-list--queue--stack?focused=5187765&tab=function).
 * We use a 5x4 matrix to keep track of which squares the robot has visited, and we use a stack to traverse the maze.
 * We push maze coordinates to the stack to keep track of the robot’s path and pop coordinates from the stack when we want the robot to retrace its steps (e.g. to go back to an intersection that has unexplored forks).
 The robot knows it’s done (prints ‘done’) when it tries to pop from an empty stack.
 This means the robot will always go back to the start square before stopping the algorithm.